 Posses made up of Hillsborough locals and Somerset County police were already out scouring the mountain before nightfall.
 They were joined after dark by 45 state troopers, who used flares to light up the rugged hillsides.
-By the next day, New Jersey's top police dogs, Rollo and Bender were on the trail, but by nightfall, heavy rain hampered their search.
+By the next day, New Jersey's top police dogs, Rollo and Bender, were on the trail, but heavy rain hampered their search by nightfall.
 Three days after the attack, with hundreds of volunteers fanned out across the whole of the eastern end of the mountain, police, admitting that Dorchuk had likely escaped the area, expanded the search to New York City.

-In the end, it was a circular sent out by Somerset County detective George Totten with a description of the assailant and the offer of a $500 reward that led to Dorchuk's capture.
+It was a circular sent out by Somerset County detective George Totten with a description of the assailant and the offer of a $500 reward that led to Dorchuk's capture.
+Totten knew Dorchuk's type and was confident that the killer would return to his old haunts and habits in the city.
 New York detectives Cronin and Cowley of the Fifth Street Station kept careful watch of the employment agencies on the lower east side for six weeks, looking for someone who matched Durchuk's description.

 Josephine Krysowaty's hospital bed interview with detectives was admitted into evidence at the two-day trial in December.
 Inexplicably, the jurors requested that mercy be shown to Dorchuk, and at that time the judge was compelled to comply with the request, sentencing the killer to life in prison instead of the electric chair.